determined-ai/determined/docs/model-dev-guide/api-guides/batch-processing/batch-process-api-ug.rst

         checkpoint_interval=10
     )

-(Optional) Step 5: Send and Query Custom Inference Metrics
+Step 5: Send and Query Custom Inference Metrics (Optional)
 ==========================================================

-Report metrics anywhere in the trial to have them aggreated for the :class:`~determined.experimental.checkpoint.Checkpoint` or :class:`~determined.experimental.model.ModelVersion` in question.
+Report metrics anywhere in the trial to have them aggregated for the :class:`~determined.experimental.checkpoint.Checkpoint` or :class:`~determined.experimental.model.ModelVersion` in question.